Affiliate links on Android Authority may earn us a commission. Learn more.

 What YouTube Premium needs to improve

-When YouTube Red first launched, all of the marketing seemed to be focused on original content.
+When YouTube Red first launched, all the marketing seemed focused on original content.
 All of your favorite YouTubers but with bigger budgets — who wouldn’t want that?
 Unfortunately, YouTube still hasn’t delivered in this area.
 Nowadays, most originals are not exclusive to Premium subscribers.
-They can viewed with ads on a free account, but the quality seems to be deteriorating.
+You can watch them with ads on a free account, but the quality seems to be deteriorating.
 The platform also looks to be pushing YouTubers aside in favor of celebrities.

-Even if you don’t mind the celebrity videos, originals are sometimes easy to miss.
-Although I have been subscribed to Premium for two months, I rarely get recommendations for Originals, and few if any have popped up on my home page.
-That’s a shame because there are some hidden gems like The Boy Band Con documentary, which I highly recommend.
-The Originals tabs itself doesn’t have the best design either, making it hard to discover new things to watch.
+Even if you don’t mind the celebrity videos, Originals are sometimes easy to miss.
+Although I have been subscribed to Premium for a few months, I rarely get recommendations for Originals, and few, if any, have popped up on my home page.
+That’s a shame because some hidden gems like The Boy Band Con documentary are highly recommended.
+The Originals tab isn’t designed well either, making it hard to discover new things to watch.

 Finally, the other major qualm some users might have with YouTube Premium is its price.
-If you are not taking advantage of YouTube Music Premium, it’s hard to justify spending $11.99 a month for an ad-free experience and some original content, especially after spending a decade or more watching most of it for free.
+Suppose you are not taking advantage of YouTube Music Premium.
+In that case, it’s hard to justify spending $11.99/month for an ad-free experience and some original content, especially after spending a decade or more watching most of it for free.